 Final Results of Review

-As a result of this review, the Department finds that revocation of the countervailing duty order would likely lead to continuation or recurrence of a countervailable subsidy at the rate listed below:
+As a result of the review, the Department finds that revocation of the antidumping duty order would likely lead to continuation or recurrence of dumping at the margins listed below:

 This notice serves as the only reminder to parties subject to administrative protective order (“APO”) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305 of the Department's regulations.
 Timely notification of return/destruction of APO materials or conversion to judicial protective order is hereby requested.
 Failure to comply with the regulations and the terms of an APO is a sanctionable violation.